 Comeback for a Legend

 In Vienna, film fans have the pick of 17 arthouse cinemas.
 For now – as another is set to join their ranks very shortly.
-The Bellaria Kino will make its long-anticipated comeback in 2023.
+The Bellaria Kino aims to make its long-anticipated comeback in 2024.
 In 2019, the feted movie theater near the Volkstheater had to close after 107 years.
 But one successful crowdfunding campaign later, and a much-needed refurb is already underway.
 Although it will return as a bright new urban cinema hotspot, the charm and character of the Bellaria will be retained.
 The team at Café Liebling, also in the seventh district, is putting the finishing touches to an innovative concept for the site that includes a guest garden.
 Behind the cinema relaunch are the operators of the Votiv Kino and De France – two other arthouse cinemas whose broad-based programs enrich cultural life in the city.

 Cinema and Museum in One

 Any quest to find the city’s finest cinemas simply has to include a trip to the METRO Kinokulturhaus.
 Dating back to 1893, the magnificent listed main auditorium (pictured on page 78) with its wood paneling, balcony and red interior was used as a theater until 1951.
 Which explains the boxes off to the side of the rows of seats.
 Filmarchiv Austria took over the cinema in the heart of the city center in 2002 and converted it into a multi-story cultural center with event and exhibition space.
 Besides top highlights from the annals of film history, it specializes in contemporary national and international cinema.
 It also has a cozy cinema bar and a real rarity: the world's best-stocked specialty film bookstore.
 An ingenious touch: a large glass wall opens up views of the main auditorium from the entrance area.

 Cinema, Art, Food